JeongJiHeon/ScoreDiffusionModel/README.md

 <img src="./img/mi2rl.png">
 <br>

-## 파이토치로 Scratch부터 시작하는 Score-based & Diffusion Model입니다.
+## Tutorial of Score-based & Diffusion Model from Scratch with PyTorch
-- NCSN, DDPM, DDIM, VESDE/VPSDE, LDM 와 같은 모델의 튜토리얼을 만들어 볼 예정입니다.
+- We are going to make a tutorial on models such as NCSN, DDPM, DDIM, VESDE/VPSDE, and LDM.
-- 코드와 함께 블로그에 글을 정리할 예정입니다. 글과 함께 보시면 더 이해하기 쉬울 것입니다.
+- I'm going to organize my posts(Korean) on the blog with the code.
+It will be easier to understand if you look at it with the text.
 <br>
 <br>